jmcnally17/metroid-invaders/README.md

 </p>

 <p align="center">
   <b>Fig.1 -</b> A screenshot of the game window with the Laser Cannon at the bottom of the board, firing the Laser at the grid of Invaders above while dodging 2 of the Invader lasers.
-The player's score can be seen in the top left hand corner
+The player's score can be seen in the top left hand corner with the number of lives left in the top right hand corner
 </p>

 <p align="center">